Nhaka’s writings, continued…

 “What?” she exclaimed, taking a step back as her lips curled up into a frown.
 “You won’t accept this… and yet, now that I know what it is that you have, I can’t let you leave, I…”

 “No, no, no!
 You misunderstand me!”
-I squealed, maintaining my smile even as the air around me felt thicker for some reason as I eyed the Countess of Eldia.
+I squealed, maintaining my smile even while the air around me felt thicker for some reason as I eyed the Countess of Eldia.
 “I want you to live.
 For me.
 Your soul will be in my keeping, and you’ll serve me as one of my Viziers.
 Just as I’m sure you sense my power, I sense yours as well!
 I could use someone like you to deal with my enemies.”

 “So, you want me to leave this place with you,” she said after a while.
 “Well, I haven’t left Eldia in… forever.
 I won’t lie, this is a little crazy, y’know?
 A world ruled by humans, and their god, and…”